What is Cerebral Palsy?

 The birth records or nursery records can answer volumes of parent’s questions when reviewed by someone willing to answer.
 The fetal monitoring data during labor, the nursing labor and delivery records, the obstetrician’s progress notes and delivery records, the neonatology records from the nursery, and the radiologic images of the child’s brain all can help you understand exactly what happened, how, and why.
 This helps parent understand both that the neurologic condition of their child is not their fault, despite what the physicians may suggest, but also tell them who actually is at fault and how to hold them accountable.

 Perdue & Kidd has full time staff dedicated to review – at no cost to you – the medical records of any child diagnosed with cerebral palsy, a birth injury, birth trauma, or any spectrum of neurologic injury diagnosed in the first two years of life.
-As parents ourselves, we know how precious every child is and how much responsibility these types of cases are.
-That is why we remain committed to providing free consultations on any case involving injury to a child, taking on these difficult cases without hesitation, and answering the questions for caring parents: What can be done?
+Finally, as parents ourselves, we know how precious every child is and how much responsibility these types of cases are.
+That is why we remain committed to providing free consultations on any case involving injury to a child.
+We take on these difficult cases without hesitation, and answering the questions for caring parents: What can be done?